guardian/mobile-purchases/README.md

 In addition to writing to the subscriptions Dynamo table, the Feast lambdas also attempt to link to a user by reading a custom field from the receipt data which is exchanged with Braze for an Identity ID.
 This is then written to the user-subscriptions table.
 The live apps do not work this way and the user-subscriptions record is added by the link lambdas (see below).

+**Note:** Apple subscriptions are revalidated on a schedule by the apple-revalidate-receipts lambda.
+This lambda reads from the subscriptions Dynamo table and pushes items to the subscriptions-to-fetch SQS queues.

 ### Linking

 The mobile apps link an In App Purchase with a Guardian user by calling the link endpoints.
 The user must be signed in for this to happen.
 For the live apps this is the only way users are linked to subscriptions.
 For Feast, this endpoint is _sometimes_ called as there are cases where the linking cannot happen using the receipt data (e.g. promo codes on iOS).